Published June 8, 2026 · Updated June 18, 2026

 Tried this recipe?

-Let us know how it was!Lentil Types and When to Use Each
+Lentil Types and When to Use Each

-Not all lentil recipes use the same variety — and choosing the right type is the most important technique decision in this guide.
+Not all lentil recipes use the same variety, and choosing the right type is the most important technique decision in this guide.

 The Lentil Recipe Base Batch: How to Cook Lentils for the Week

-Critical technique note: Do not add acidic ingredients (tomatoes, vinegar, lemon juice) during cooking — acid prevents lentils from softening properly.
+Critical technique note: Do not add acidic ingredients (tomatoes, vinegar, lemon juice) during cooking; acid prevents lentils from softening properly.
 Add all acids after the lentils are fully cooked and drained.

-Four Flavour Profiles to Use All Week
+Four Flavor Profiles to Use All Week

 Once the base batch is cooked, divide it into portions and season each differently.
 This prevents the “same lunch every day” fatigue that derails most meal prep routines.

-Indian: 2 tsp curry powder, 1 tsp turmeric, 1 tsp garam masala — stir into warm lentils with sautéed onion and garlic, serve over rice or with flatbread.
-For a standalone lentil dal recipe developed specifically with blood-sugar management in mind, see Indian Lentil Stew (Dal) | Vegan and Diabetic-Friendly.
+Indian: 2 tsp curry powder, 1 tsp turmeric, 1 tsp garam masala, stirred into warm lentils with sautéed onion and garlic, served over rice or with flatbread.
+For a standalone lentil dal recipe developed specifically with blood-sugar management in mind, see Indian Lentil Stew (Dal), Vegan and Diabetic-Friendly.

-Mexican: 2 tsp cumin, 1 tsp chili powder, 1 tsp smoked paprika — add diced jalapeño, fresh cilantro, lime juice.
+Mexican: 2 tsp cumin, 1 tsp chili powder, 1 tsp smoked paprika, add diced jalapeño, fresh cilantro, lime juice.
 Serve in lettuce cups or with corn tortillas.

-Middle Eastern: 2 tsp cumin, 1 tsp coriander, 1 tsp za’atar — drizzle with tahini, top with roasted red peppers and fresh parsley.
+Middle Eastern: 2 tsp cumin, 1 tsp coriander, 1 tsp za’atar, drizzle with tahini, top with roasted red peppers and fresh parsley.

 5-Day Lentil Meal Plan

-Here’s how to deploy one base batch (6 cups cooked) across a full work week:
+Here is how to deploy one base batch (6 cups cooked) across a full work week:

-Tuesday — Indian Dal Bowls: 1 cup lentils, curry-garam masala spice mix, sautéed onion, and baby spinach.
+Tuesday, Indian Dal Bowls: 1 cup lentils, curry-garam masala spice mix, sautéed onion, and baby spinach.
 Serve warm.

 Chef Tips for Perfect Lentil Recipes